 Some self-doubt is healthy.
 It will help you to ask those sensible questions that led to a sound judgement.
 Again, the Dig process will be useful to sense check ideas and make informed decisions you can be confident in.

-Of course these are generalisations and of course there’s no one size fits all but a question I think everyone should ask themselves every once in a while is, what would you do if you weren’t afraid?
+Of course these are generalisations and of course there’s no one size fits all but a question we think everyone should ask themselves every once in a while is, what would you do if you weren’t afraid?
 The answer might just be your brand’s pivotal moment.